Kids Bedtime Song Lyrics Prompts: 10 Lullaby Templates

 Common mistakes

-• Asking for “a lullaby” with no scene — model writes generic “sleep tight” pap
+• Asking for “a lullaby” with no scene: the model writes generic “sleep tight” pap.

-• Verb choice too active — words like “jump” and “run” wake kids up
+• Verb choice too active: words like “jump” and “run” wake kids up.
+Keep the forbidden list in the prompt.

-• Chorus too long — over 3 lines and it stops feeling like a cradle
+• Chorus too long: over 3 lines and it stops feeling like a cradle.
+Repetition beats variety here.

-• Missing tempo cue — without “slow tempo 60-70 BPM” Suno speeds up
+• Missing tempo cue: without “slow tempo 60-70 BPM” Suno v5.5 drifts faster than a settling tempo.

-• One flat note across the whole song — bridge can hold a single image of safety to anchor the calm
+• One flat note across the whole song: the bridge can hold a single image of safety to anchor the calm.

 How to push results further

-• Add Suno style: whisper-soft female vocal, solo piano, slow tempo 60-70 BPM, no percussion
+• Add a Suno style tag: whisper-soft female vocal, solo piano, slow tempo 60 BPM, no percussion, narrow melody.
+The Suno piano ballad prompts cover the same intimate piano-and-voice setup.

-• For bilingual: write Chorus 3 lines English + 1 line Mandarin, same vowel rhyme
+• For bilingual cradle songs: write Chorus 3 lines English + 1 line Mandarin, same vowel rhyme.

-• Generate 2 takes and pick the one with the fewer images per line — less is more
+• Generate two takes and keep the one with fewer images per line; less is more.

 FAQ